easybird/thebird.be/README.md

   <br />

-See the starter in action » [demo website](https://gatsby-starter-hero-blog.greglobinski.com/) <br />For more information visit » [dev.greglobinski.com/gatsby-starter-hero-blog](https://dev.greglobinski.com/gatsby-starter-hero-blog/)
+This website is based on this starter » [demo website](https://gatsby-starter-hero-blog.greglobinski.com/) <br />For more information visit » [dev.greglobinski.com/gatsby-starter-hero-blog](https://dev.greglobinski.com/gatsby-starter-hero-blog/)

 ## Description

 A ready to use, easy to customize 'like theme' starter with a 'Hero' section on the home page.

-The starter was initially built for Gatsby v1.
-Now, thanks to [@mohsenkhanpour](https://github.com/mohsenkhanpour) it's [upgraded](https://github.com/greglobinski/gatsby-starter-hero-blog/issues/32) to Gatsby v2.
-Thank you Mohsen :)

-The original version of the starter is preserved as the branch `gatsby-v1`.

 ## Features: